Coconut Grove, Coral Gables or Pinecrest? Ten Things Every Family Buyer Must Know Before Choosing

 6. The best homes in all three markets are off-market

-There are approximately 300 new homes currently under construction or recently completed across these three neighborhoods.
+There are approximately 386 new homes currently under construction or recently completed across these three neighborhoods.
 Most will never appear on Zillow, Realtor.com or any public portal.
 They circulate within a closed network of local agents who maintain active developer and seller relationships.
 Buyers relying solely on public portals — particularly those working with an agent from outside Miami — are seeing a fraction of what is actually available.
+Learn more about our Miami Off-Market listings here.

 We have compiled this list.
 It is available exclusively to registered clients.